GetStream/stream-chat-android/UNRELEASED_CHANGELOG.md

 ### ✅ Added
 - Added `MessageListItem.ThreadPlaceholderItem` and corresponding `THREAD_PLACEHOLDER` view type which can be used to implement an empty thread placeholder.
 - Added `authorLink` to `Attachment` - the link to the website
+- Added `ChatUI.deletedMessageVisibility: DeletedMessageVisibility` property.
+It's responsible for deciding if Deleted Message item should be displayed on the `MessageListView`.
+`ChatUI.deletedMessageVisibility` can be set to one of predefined objects:
+    * `DeletedMessageVisibility.VisibleToEveryone`
+    * `DeletedMessageVisibility.VisibleToAuthor`
+    * `DeletedMessageVisibility.NotVisibleToAnyone`
+Alternatively, it can be set to a custom implementation of the `DeletedMessageVisibility` class.

 ### ⚠️ Changed